matti/kontena-faq/README.md

 # Kontena FAQ

+## how is the deploy calculated

+from the last deploy, it triggers a regular deploy so for example min_health is respected

 ## what's the encryption scheme used by Kontena overlay network? (weave)

 IPSec/ESP using AES in GCM mode